Tuvia Grossman: Aftermath

-Legal

 In April 2002, a District Court in Paris ordered the French daily newspaper Libération and the Associated Press to pay 4,500 Euros to Grossman in damages for misrepresenting him.

-Allegations of anti-Israel bias

-The picture led to widespread outrage from the American Jewish community.
-The outrage was caused not only by the picture, but by the first brief retraction – described by the organization HonestReporting as "half-hearted" – which failed to identify Grossman as a Jew, and left out the part about his beating at the hands of a Palestinian Arab mob.
-As a result of the incident, HonestReporting was founded.

-Allegations of excessive reaction

 Seth Ackerman of FAIR, a progressive left-leaning media watchdog, posited that the response of pro-Israel media critics was excessive, as "no one alleged any deliberate falsification" by AP, adding that "the vast majority of injuries in Jerusalem the day the Grossman photograph was taken were sustained by Palestinians".

 According to Ackerman, seven to eight U.S. newspapers picked up the photo along with the original erroneous caption.
 The Associated Press acknowledged the error and set about correcting it, along with almost all of the newspapers that printed the photograph.
 The New York Times published two retractions (one on 4 October 2000 and another three days later) as well as a 670-word news article tracing the incident from the time the photograph was taken to when it was published.